brucedkyle/architectures/docs/sustainability/demandrisk.md

 **Challenges**

+- Maintaining inventory control of high value items to minimize loss and associated cost.
-- Stores receive inventory from warehouse or direct from suppliers.
-Managing direct ship is a real challenge for each store as it has to be managed at the store level.
+- When stores receive inventory from warehouse or direct from suppliers, how to manage direct ship is a real challenge for each store as it has to be managed at the store level.
-- Maintaining inventory control of high value items to minimise loss and associated cost.
+- Forecasting demand levels intelligently.
+- Efficiently handle overstocking and understocking events

 **Drivers**

 - Inventory turnover - if improve by 2 or 3 times then will drive bigger profit
 - Managing capacity
 - Initial costs - how much spending on warehouse and store to store-to-store inventory on shelf
+- Handling overstock and understock events

 ### Responses